 We will visit some of the unique art galleries near Ubud, including a guided tour of a gallery featuring traditional and contemporary Balinese paintings.
 We will also learn about the internationally renowned Balinese artist Antonio Blanco.
-Later, a seminar led by a master woodcarver and mask maker will teach us about Balinese culture and how it is expressed in the forms of traditional art and dance.
+Later, an informative talk led by a master woodcarver and mask maker will teach us about Balinese culture and how it is expressed in the forms of traditional art and dance.
 Afternoon departure from Ubud to the lovely seaside resort of Candidasa.
 As we drive through this breathtaking countryside we will visit Besakih, the home of the Hindu mother temple of Bali.
-Overnight in Candidasa.

 Day 13: Candidasa & Pasir Putih

 Enjoy a morning of leisure with free time to enjoy the beach.
 In the afternoon, we travel to a nearby bay using traditional fishing boats.
-Here we can snorkel and swim in the beautiful reefs, or just stay back at the hotel and relax by the pool while taking in the beauty of the Balinese coast.
+Here we can snorkel and swim in the beautiful blue waters, or just stay back at the hotel and relax by the pool while taking in the beauty of the Balinese coast.
 Tonight we go out to Candidasa for a special farewell dinner.
-Overnight in Candidasa.